Wells & Sewage Disposal Systems

-- Percolation tests to determine the suitability of soils for individual sewage disposal systems (See our Percolation Test Application (PDF).)
+- Percolation tests to determine the suitability of soils for individual sewage disposal systems are now processed in Momentum.

 - Site evaluations for replacement wells

 - Disbursement of funds from the State's Chesapeake Bay Restoration Fund for the installation of Best Available Technology (BAT) nitrogen-reducing septic tanks or connection to the public sewer.
-(Download the Bay Restoration Fund (PDF) application form.)
+Bay Restoration Fund applications are now processed in Momentum.

 - Oversight for backfilling of abandoned wells